charlesrocabert/MetEvolSim/README.md

 # MetEvolSim

-An individual-based simulator of metabolome evolution
+Copasi-based (http://copasi.org/) tools dedicated to the study of metabolome evolution.